Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/InterviewQuestion/Topic4.md

     </plugins>
 </build>
 ```
-Repositories.
+**Repositories**.

 Specifies custom or additional repositories for dependencies.

 If your dependencies are not available in Maven Central, you can specify additional repositories to search for them.
-For instance, if  company has a private repository
+For instance, if  company has a private repository we can set it.
 ```xml
 <repositories>
     <repository>